By Christopher DeHarde, Staff Writer

 After three unsuccessful attempts on Saturday, Kaiser and Juncos skipped Sunday morning’s pre-qualifying practice session to work on their car.

 Kaiser was the last car to participate in the Last Row Shootout, qualifying at 4:53 on Sunday afternoon.
-His first lap of 227.720 mph was the fourth fastest opening lap but Indianapolis 500 qualifications are about a four lap average.
-The mark to beat was Alonso’s 227.353 mph and the second lap was 227.420.
-Still fast enough, but the margin was decreasing.
+His first lap of 227.720 mph was the fourth fastest opening lap, but Indianapolis 500 qualifications are about a four lap average.
+The average to beat was Alonso’s 227.353 mph and Kaiser’s second lap was 227.420.
+Still fast enough, but the margin of safety was decreasing.

 — Indianapolis Motor Speedway (@IMS) May 19, 2019

 Este momento… 🙌🏼 @ricardojuncos